Download This Sample

 Neil Armstrong Worksheets

-This bundle includes 11 ready-to-use Neil Armstrong worksheets that are perfect for students to learn about the American astronaut who on July 20th 1969 was the first person to walk on the Moon – one of the greatest achievements in human history.
+This bundle includes 15 ready-to-use Neil Armstrong worksheets spanning over 30 pages!
+These are perfect for students to learn about the American astronaut who on July 20th 1969 was the first person to walk on the Moon – one of the greatest achievements in human history.